Dashboard Member Plus

 Dashboard Member Plus – Frontend & UX Engineering for Seller Operations

-Dashboard Member Plus is a seller/organization-facing management dashboard built to support everyday operational needs.
-The platform covers package monitoring, tier progression, referral visibility, and basic seller profile management.
+Dashboard Member Plus is a seller-facing management dashboard built to support everyday operational needs for Indopaket’s seller ecosystem.

 This is not a conceptual project.
 It is used in real workflows, with sellers interacting with the system repeatedly throughout their day.
 Because of that, the interface needed to be calm, predictable, and easy to scan, even when the data grows.

-My role focused on the frontend and UX layer, translating operational rules and backend data into interfaces that sellers could understand and rely on without much explanation.
+My role focused on the frontend layer, translating operational rules and backend data into interfaces that sellers could understand and rely on without much explanation.

 Product & Usage Context

 Working in Daily Operations The dashboard sits close to seller routines.
-Things like submitting AWB, checking progress, or tracking incentives happen often and sometimes under time pressure.
+Things like checking progress, tracking incentives, or reviewing referral earnings happen often and sometimes under time pressure.

 From a UI perspective, this meant: